Rajveer-Singh8124/Rajveer-Singh8124/README.md

 ## 🎉 Fun Fact:

-* I enjoy experimenting with AI models, simulations, and integrating ML into intuitive web applications!
+* I enjoy experimenting with AI models, and integrating ML into intuitive web applications!

 ---